 Setting Up Your Webinar: The 7 Key Elements

-To get results, you'll need a few things that help you promote and leverage your lesson into actions — like purchases.
+To get results, you need a few things to help promote your webinar.

-Depending on the platform you choose, some of these key elements will be included.
+Depending on the platform, some of these will be included.

 The 7 Elements of Any Webinar

 The webinar itself isn't the only ingredient.
 To support, optimize, and get results from your lesson, you'll also need...

 - A Registration page: This is where people sign up.
 A dedicated page that's attractive, enticing, and makes registration easy is essential.

 Effective landing pages are a subtle art.
 They harness all the psychological triggers that help induce decisions.

 Whether you build your own pages, or your platform has templates, don't neglect this part.

 - A Thank You page: This is the confirmation page your registrant sees after they sign up.
 Ideally, it should also induce an action that encourages attendance.
 For example, the "Thank You" page can integrate with the registrant's Google calendar.
 This lets them to lock the event into their schedule.